ElusAegis/Enclave-PSSC/discussion-topics.md

 ## Blockchain of Time

 When producing the epoch list, we could use either externally available data, such as Eth block hash.
 Which guarantees, that the data becomes available only every 15 seconds.
 Alternitively we can trust nodes to maintain their own counters.
 Which can be prone to issues of nodes going out of sync and over time speeding block production.
 This is a very dangerous behaviour which we do not want to allow.
 This would mean that nodes that move epochs faster will benefit more.
 Thus we will reserve to using block hashes that we know appear only every fix period of seconds.
 Alternative is a VDFs or anything else

+## Out of scope of this implemintation

+### Missinformation

+The node who shares the secret might share the different secret to the participants, we could use https://eprint.iacr.org/2021/339.pdf to control it